RSMS 187 and ENS 186 visa processing times

-The Department of Immigration & Border Protection has flagged that it has changed its approach to the processing of Subclass 187 Regional Skilled Migration Scheme and Subclass 186 Employer Nomination Scheme visas in response to a number of factors in the current caseload.
-These changes will significantly affect 187 and 186 processing times for both lodged and future applications.
+The Department of Immigration & Border Protection (subsumed by the Department of Home Affairs (DHA) on the 20th December 2017) has flagged that it has changed its approach to the Subclass 187 Regional Skilled Migration Scheme and Subclass 186 Employer Nomination Scheme visas processing times, in response to a number of factors in the current caseload.
+These changes will significantly affect 187 and 186 visa processing times for both lodged and future applications.

 Factors which have resulted in the processing changes include:

 - the large number of current RSMS/ENS applications on hand

 - the particularly high number of lodgements prior to the July changes (DHA advises that more than 16,000 applications were lodged in June 2017 alone, which is equivalent to approximately four months of average application lodgements)